Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Optional Attachments: Reinventing KitchenAid Stand Mixers

-You can do more than mixing, kneading, and whipping with KitchenAid Classic and Artisan.
+You can do more than just mix, knead, and whip with KitchenAid Classic and Artisan.

 With KitchenAid’s optional attachments, you don’t have to buy separate appliances, saving you money.